tokenika/eosfactory/docs/IntroducingEOSFactory1.0.md

 ## Documentation

-The source code is to be found here.
+EOSFactory source code can be found in [this repository](https://github.com/tokenika/eosfactory) on GitHub.
+As for more detailed documentation, tutorials and installation guides, please refer to [this website](http://eosfactory.io/sphinx/build/html/).

 ## Feedback is welcome